What biochemical blood test is normal? table. Normal cholesterol value in women

 Glucose: causes of low and high levels

-A high concentration of glucose in human blood may be due to problems:
+A high concentration of glucose in a person’s blood can be caused by problems:

 • endocrine system;